 Q - Are officials paid like a hockey referee?

 A - No, all of our officials are 100% volunteers.
 Not only are our events much longer but they donate their time solely for the benefit of our sport.
-Aside from some meals and expenses they are out rain or shine for the betterment of our sport - so next time you see an official say “Thank you”.
+Aside from some meals and expenses, they are out rain or shine for the betterment of our sport - so next time you see an official, please say “Thank you”!

 Q - How do I become more involved?

-A - Contact Dawn or Gabriel.
+A - Contact our Executive Director, Gabriel LeBlanc or our Officials Chair, Carl Cummings.
 Talk to an official at a track meet and ask them questions.
 All of our officials are very friendly and would love to explain what they do.
 We have spots at all of our events areas that are usually very simple but the important thing to remember is that all are important in making the events run on time and in accordance with the rules.
 We are looking for more officials!

-Q - How do I become part of these programs?
+Q - How do I become part of the ADSP?

-Q - What is the difference between Podium and HP?
+Q - What happened to the Podium and High Performance programs?

 Q - How are programs and events determined?

-A - Each of our organizers (Jason Reindl - Podium Program and Steve Leblanc - HP) has an idea on what they want to accomplish with their programs.
-However the biggest factor is the yearly calendar.
+A - Our organizer (Steve LeBlanc) has an idea on what he wants to accomplish with his programs, however the biggest factor is the yearly calendar.
 Factors such as competition calendar and location and timing are routinely examined.

 Q - I have further questions who should I contact?

-A - For any HP questions contact Steve.
-For any PP questions contact Jason.
+A - For any HP or ADSP questions contact Steve LeBlanc.

 Q - How are the standards determined?